tgrimeswss/Jasmine-Test-Suite/README.md

 # RSS Feed Tester

+## Directions
+To run the program, please open and select the  "Index.html" file located in the directory labeled "feedReader."

 #### Utilizing Jasmine Test Suite

 The purpose of this project is to create a test suite for a sample RSS feed.
 It checks to see if certain CSS classes as well as DOM elements are formatted properly when the page is loaded.